-§5.
-Registration is refused if the applicant has been excluded from an institution of higher education within the last three academic years for reasons of fraud linked to registration or due to serious misconduct;

-§6.
-Registration can be refused for any of the following reasons:

-- 1) The course concerned is not liable for funding - 2) The applicant is no longer entitled to receive funding - 3) The applicant has been excluded from an institution of higher education within the last three academic years due to serious misconduct.
+- §5.
+Registration is refused if the applicant has been excluded from an institution of higher education within the last three academic years for reasons of fraud linked to registration or assessments, or if ARES has refused to allow them to take a test or an entrance examination organised by ARES. - §6.
+Registration can be refused for any of the following reasons: - 1) The course concerned is not liable for funding - 2) The applicant is no longer entitled to receive funding - 3) The applicant has been excluded from an institution of higher education within the last three academic years due to serious misconduct.